 How many days do you need in Phi Phi Island?

-Three to four days in Phi Phi Island is the perfect amount of time to experience what the island has to offer, without feeling rushed.
-Three to four days days will give you time to see the town, hike up Phi Phi Viewpoint, go on a full day tour and chill on the gorgeous beaches.
+Three days in Phi Phi Island is the perfect amount of time to experience what the island has to offer, without feeling rushed.
+Three days will give you time to see the town, hike up Phi Phi Viewpoint, go on a full day tour and chill on the gorgeous beaches.

 What is there to do in Phi Phi island for 3 days?

 Hike up Phi Phi Viewpoint